 1. Protocols and consent documents as submitted and as approved, shall be retained for not less than three years.

-2. Adverse reaction reports and IRB consideration of adverse reaction reports shall be retained for not less than three years.
+2. Adverse Event Reports and IRB consideration of Adverse Event Reports shall be retained for not less than three years.

 3. Period Progress Reports shall be retained for not less than three years.